MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 There are four object types:

-- Interactable
+- Basic
 - Manipulable
 - Equippable
 - Throwable

 **To choose an object type**:
-- In the **Mesh Interactable Setup** component, click the **Object Type** drop-down and then select one of the four options.
+- In the **Mesh Interactable Setup** component, click the **Interactable  Type** drop-down and then select one of the four options.

 ![A screen shot of the Object Type menu options in the Mesh Interactable Body component.](../../../media/enhance-your-environment/object-player-interactions/014-interactables-object-type-drop-down.png)

-### Interactable
+### Basic

-As mentioned above, this is the default type and the most basic one.
-It gives you access to callbacks that can be invoked when the user hovers over or selects the object that you can have other scripts react to.
-For example, if you have a button that you want to use to enable another object, add this type to the object with an *OnSelected* callback to enable that other object.
+As mentioned above, this is the default type.
+When the user hovers over or selects the object, it can invoke callbacks and other scripts can react.
+For example, if you have a button that you want to use to enable another object, add this Interactable type to the button with an *OnSelected* callback to enable that other object.
 The button will be fully interactable just by adding this type and a collider; you won't have to do anything else.

 ### Manipulable